I Killed My Endpoint Privilege Management Enrollment, Hung Her on a Meathook, and Now I Have a Three Picture Deal at MMPC

 1. Introduction

 I guess a brief introduction would be nice, right?
-In this blog, I had the intention to look at what would happen when you have activated Endpoint Privilege Management(EPM) and configured some policies in your tenant.
+In this blog, I intended to look at what would happen when you have activated Endpoint Privilege Management(EPM) and configured some policies in your tenant.

-After we made sure to press “activate” the required DeviceHealthMonitoring policies will be delivered to your device.
+After we have pressed “activate” the required DeviceHealthMonitoring policies will be delivered to your device.

 With the DeviceHealthMonitoring policies being delivered to the device, the EPM Agent AKA MEMEPMAGENT magically appears on your device.
 Before going into many details, let’s take a look at what happens.